JiangChSo/PFLM/README.md

 1. Adjust the appropriate gradient dimensions NB_CLASSES in client.py and server.py.

 2. Adjust the dropout in server.py for experimental purposes.
-For example, 10 represents 10 percent of users dropping out of BSVFL.
+For example, 10 represents 10 percent of users dropping out of PFLM.

 3. Adjust the timeouts of the five rounds in server.py to the appropriate RTT (Following the two steps above).